 11 – Research Pandora: World of Avatar

-Pandora: The World of Avatar is one of the newest lands at Walt Disney World.
-It’s very busy, so it’s important to know everything about it before your trip- it’s easy to get overwhelmed and feel let down if you don’t manage to do it all.
+Pandora: The World of Avatar is one of the newer lands at Walt Disney World.
+It’s still very busy, so it’s important to know everything about it before your trip- it’s easy to get overwhelmed and feel let down if you don’t manage to do it all.
 This may seem obvious, but try to get Fast Passes for either Na’vi River Journey or Avatar: Flight of Passage as far in advance as you can.
 Research what type of ride Avatar: Flight of Passage is, even if it means watching videos on YouTube- on my most recent trip, I noticed a lot of people who had no idea that Flight of Passage was a motion simulator, and ended up getting off the ride feeling sick.
 Disney Cast Members do post warnings and explain the ride system briefly before you board, but it never hurts to make sure that you’re psychically capable of handling it; it can be intense for some (my mom went on it, and didn’t enjoy it at all due to motion sickness).

 Also, research the restaurant in the land, which is Satu’li Canteen- they offer unique fare that differs from anything else you can find at Disney World (though it is delicious), as well as mobile ordering!
 The shops are worth looking into as well- a big draw for kids is “adopting” a banshee that you can wear on your shoulder.
 These are expensive, so I would decide ahead of time whether you’re planning to spend money on them or not.
 Pandora: The World of Avatar is one of the only places at Disney where you can’t buy anything Mickey-shaped or merchandise that features other Disney characters, so keep that in mind as you browse through Windtraders, the main shop (they really strive to keep to the theming of Pandora)!